nashville-software-school/client-side-mastery/book-3-martins-aquarium/chapters/MA_DATA_STRUCTURES.md

 }
 ```

 > **Tip:** Some confusion and some bugs at this point are natural.
 You will likely forget some punctuation like commas and curly braces.
-If you want to discuss your ideas or bugs with the instruction team, you should visit one of them.
+If you want to discuss your ideas or bugs with the coaching team, you should visit one of them.

 ## Concept Checking Questions